 Graduate research involves a high level of independent thinking, planning and activity.
 Most students find the process both challenging and exciting.
 The Graduate Research School provides assistance and a range of training and professional development opportunities to help students meet these challenges and make the most of their time at UWA.

 Be part of a community

 At ABLE, we encourage our PhD students to be involved in a range of stimulating and career-building activities, such as the popular Three Minute Thesis (3MT).
 The competition offers participants an opportunity to present an engaging and dynamic three-minute talk about their research to a non-specialist audience.
 UWA Winners have the opportunity to compete against other winners from the Asia-Pacific region.

 Upon enrolment, postgraduate students automatically become members of the UWA Postgraduate Students Association (PSA).
 Affiliated with the UWA Student Guild, the PSA is the representative body for postgraduates at UWA.
 It represents, plans activities and provides services to members.
-PSA committee members represent postgraduates on UWA Committees from the Senate down to the faculty level.
+PSA committee members represent postgraduates on UWA Committees from the Senate down to the School level.